FENGGENYU/proj_style/README.md

 ### Intruduction

 In this repository, we release codes for style patch sampling, feature encoding, label-constrainted style clustering and style patch back projection.

 We've provided a mixed models set which contains 30 models of two kinds of style in directory 'all_model'.

 Projective features of all these shapes have already been calculated for conveniently running our program.

 Both style clustering results and style patches localization for all shapes can be obtained finally.

+The example style clustering program is run with 30% style label constrainted.

 ### Installation

 MATLAB 2016a should be installed.